-What we can learn from their consumption of dairy products and eggs, is that substituting these for plant based products may be a better alternative.
-Eggs could be consumed as a treat or accent to a meal and as far as it goes for diary products, nut-based cheese may be a better alternative for longevity.
+What we can learn from their consumption of dairy products and eggs, is that substituting these for plant-based products may be a better alternative.
+Eggs could be consumed as a treat or accent to a meal and as far as it goes for dairy products, nut-based cheese may be a better alternative for longevity.

 Limiting Fish Consumption

 The researchers discovered that people living in Blue Zone areas consume no more than 3 smaller servings of fish per week.
-Another interesting thing to note is that they do not eat large commercial fish, like tuna, swordfish etc. Instead they prefer smaller fish like sardines, anchovies, cod and the like.
-These are fish that are not exposed to high levels on contaminants like, mercury and other toxic chemicals.
+Another interesting thing to note is that they do not eat large commercial fish, like tuna, swordfish etc. Instead, they prefer smaller fish like sardines, anchovies, cod, and the like.
+These are fish that are not exposed to high levels of contaminants like mercury and other toxic chemicals.